jianastrero/Sweet-Mother-of-Json/README.md

 ##Installation
-Add the JitPack repository to your build file
-Add it in your root build.gradle at the end of repositories:
+Add the JitPack repository to your build file then add it in your root build.gradle at the end of repositories:
 ```
 allprojects {
     repositories {